Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/SHOULD id="dotnet-version-major-changes" %} increment the major version when making large feature changes.

-{% include requirement/MUST id="dotnet-version-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 packages for the service.
+{% include requirement/MUST id="dotnet-version-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other scope or language.

 ### Documentation {#dotnet-documentation}